Cat and Dog Antibiotics: Cephalexin Dosage for Pets

 How Cephalexin Is Supplied and Stored

-- The most common dose recommended is 10 to 15 mg per pound twice daily.
-This means that a 10-pound dog or cat would receive approximately 100 to 150 mg total per dose and a 40-pound dog would receive 400 to 600 mg per dose.
+Chronic conditions such as pyoderma may require extended or maintenance therapy lasting several months to a year.
+A commonly prescribed dose is 10 to 15 mg per pound given twice daily.
+For example, a 10-pound dog or cat may receive approximately 100 to 150 mg per dose, while a 40-pound dog may receive 400 to 600 mg per dose.
+Reduced doses are recommended for pets with kidney disease.

 References